13. Managing the beamline#

 _images/Windows_assets_folder.png

-Fig. 13.8 The assets\vsp300-1 folder is the correct place for data from EC-lab to be written.#
+Fig. 13.8 The assets\vsp300-1 folder is the correct place for data from EC-lab to be written.
+The assets\hpr20-1 folder is the correct place for data from the Hiden to be written.#

-By following this procedure, the electrochemistry data from EC-lab will be available to the user in the same manner as their XAS data (Section 4).
+By following this procedure, the electrochemistry data from EC-lab and mass spectrometry data from the Hiden will be available to the user in the same manner as their XAS data (Section 4).

 13.8.
 Calibrate the mono#